dendory/scripts/README.md

 ### pushbullet.py
 An unofficial pushbullet script to send Pushbullet notifications to all your devices.

+Syntax:

+    python3 pushbullet.py -key XXXXXXXXXXXXX -title "Test message" -body "This is a test"

 ### check_ssl.ps1
 PowerShell script that retrieves information about a the SSL certificate.